Michigan's Lemon Law - Avoid Getting Stuck with A Lemon

 The Attorney General provides Consumer Alerts to inform the public of unfair, misleading, or deceptive business practices, and to provide information and guidance on other issues of concern.
 Consumer Alerts are not legal advice, legal authority, or a binding legal opinion from the Department of Attorney General.

-A. No. The remedies provided by the Lemon Law, which include the right to return your vehicle and receive a refund of the purchase or lease price, are not triggered until the vehicle is subjected to a reasonable number of repairs.
+Answer: No. Do not confuse a three-day right to rescind (cancel) with the Lemon Law.
+First, there is no law that gives the purchaser of a vehicle - new or used - a three-day right to rescind.
+When it comes to purchasing vehicles, it is "buyer beware."
+The remedies provided by the Lemon Law, which include the right to return your vehicle and receive a refund of the purchase or lease price, are not triggered until the vehicle has undergone a reasonable number of repairs.

-A. In order to recover under the Lemon Law you must report the problem to the manufacturer or its authorized dealer within the term of the warranty or one year from the date of delivery to the original purchaser, whichever comes first.
+Answer: To recover under the Lemon Law you must report the problem to the manufacturer or its authorized dealer within the term of the warranty, or within one year from the date of delivery to the original purchaser, whichever comes first.
 After receiving timely notice of the problem, the manufacturer or its authorized dealer must repair the problem even if the repair cannot be performed until after the expiration of the manufacturer's express warranty.

-Q. What is considered a reasonable number of repair
+Question: What is considered a reasonable number of repair attempts?

 (a) The same defect or condition continues to exist even though the car has been subjected to repair a total of four or more times within two years of the date of the first attempt to repair the defect or condition.